Old name, new purpose: why we’ve gone back to RNID

 The course will give your staff the confidence and skills they need to communicate effectively with deaf customers.

-The course is hosted on an online learning hub by Signature, the awarding body for British Sign Language qualification.
+It is hosted on an online learning hub by Signature, the awarding body for British Sign Language qualification.
 It’s been designed so staff members can study at their own pace.
 Progress is logged and sections can be revisited at any time.

 More information about BSL training